sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 }
 ```

-When your application has set the [`validation`](../../../../reference/glue4office/latest/excel/index.html#ColumnConfig-validation) property and the [`alert`](../../../../reference/glue4office/latest/excel/index.html#Validation-alert) is `Stop`, Excel won't even attempt to return data back to your application if the user input is invalid.
+When your app has set the [`validation`](../../../../reference/glue4office/latest/excel/index.html#ColumnConfig-validation) property and the [`alert`](../../../../reference/glue4office/latest/excel/index.html#Validation-alert) is `Stop`, Excel won't even attempt to return data back to your app if the user input is invalid.

 ### Programmatic Validation

-When your app needs a more sophisticated validation than what the [`validation`](../../../../reference/glue4office/latest/excel/index.html#ColumnConfig-validation) property can offer, you can write code to completely control the validation of the data sent from Excel to your application.
+When your app needs a more sophisticated validation than what the [`validation`](../../../../reference/glue4office/latest/excel/index.html#ColumnConfig-validation) property can offer, you can write code to completely control the validation of the data sent from Excel to your app.

 Here is again how subscribing for user updates looks like: